 Explanation of equations used during this study

 Please see attached spreadsheet (called Calculations), which includes equations for weight supported during W.A.I.R. / leaping takeoff and for height gain through flap leaping.
+We have included data from the smaller specimen of Anchiornis to provide a guide.
 User inputted values are highlighted in bold to differentiate them from calculated values.
 As alterations to any of these values will change the resulting body mass support and leaping height we intentionally choose values at the higher end on the spectrum either from extant avians or from previous estimates of theropod morphology to ensure we were gaining maximum outputs from our analyses.
 Flap running values were based on the equation in Burgers and Chiappe (1999) and modified as stated in the methods section.

 Body mass in Non-avian theropods was based on femur length following equation from Christiansen and Farina (2004).